Page Top

 ■Overseas

 “Certificate of Result and Scores” and “Certificate of Japanese-Language Proficiency” with errors (eg. Name, date of birth) will be corrected and re-issued only if they are reported within a year from the test date.
 Request for correction due to the change of your name caused after the test date will NOT be accepted.
+The conditions for correction and reissuance are depending on each local host institution.
 Examinee should contact local host institution and present following documents.

 ① Test Voucher or Application Form B